2008 United States House of Representatives elections in Ohio

-The 2008 congressional elections in Ohio were held on November 4, 2008, and determined who will represent the state of Ohio in the United States House of Representatives.
+The 2008 congressional elections in Ohio were held on November 4, 2008, and determined who would represent the state of Ohio in the United States House of Representatives.
 The primary election was held on March 4, 2008.

-Ohio has eighteen seats in the House, apportioned according to the 2000 United States Census.
-Representatives are elected for two-year terms; those elected in November 2008 served in the 111th Congress from January 4, 2009, until January 3, 2011.
+Ohio had eighteen seats in the House, apportioned according to the 2000 United States census.
+Representatives are elected for two-year terms; those elected in November 2008 served in the 111th Congress from January 3, 2009, until January 3, 2011.
 The election coincided with the 2008 U.S. presidential election.